vantezzen/cauldron-js/README.md

 By moving all processing and memory intensive work to the browser, `Cauldron.js` can be hosted on minimal server hardware while still allowing possibly hundreds of minecraft servers to be runnning on a single server.

 ## Why not?
+Tl:dr: Don't actually use CauldronJS to play Minecraft with your friends.

 1. Moving all processes into the browser requires the whole server code to be rewritten.

     This is why `Cauldron.js` is still very bare-bones, having only a few elemental features and serving as a proof-of-concept.